bitovi/academy/src/react-native/21-publishing-and-updating/publishing-and-updating.md

 Deploying a new AAB to the Google Play Store is more suited for updates beyond small bug fixes or changes.
 With a new AAB we can update native code.
 Users are familiar with the update process, so deploying a new AAB with a changelog can provide a better user experience when doing major updates.

 Both OTA and AAB updates have their place in the app update process.
-It's up to you to decide whether one or the other, or a mix of both, is best for your app.
+It’s up to you to decide whether one or the other, or a mix of both, is best for your app.

 ### Testing new releases